bvandgrift/shakescomplete/README.md

 Yet To Do
 ---------

-* clean the Shakespeare corpus first into lines (to retrieve autocompleted phrases via LIKE "%jibba" and ensure the UI works correctly.
+* clean the Shakespeare corpus into lines to retrieve autocompleted phrases cheaply and ensure the UI works correctly.
-* create trigram set to match based on scoring
+* create trigram set to match based on scoring algorithm
 * create bigram set to match on probability?

 Questions? ben@vandgrift.com